 Between Circles 19 and 26 are the remains of several destroyed sites.
 Site 20 is a low mound with five boulders remaining.
 A few paces to the south is Site 21, a massive boulder that may have belonged to a circle.
 It is possible that it was the capstone of a dolmen, though at Carrowmore such stones are usually split in half.

 No. 21.
-"Still further S." (dolmen-circle).
+"Still further south" (dolmen-circle).
 "A few stones of this circle, with the table-stone of the cromleac, still remain." - Petrie.

 No. 24.
-W. of 23 (dolmen-circle).
+West of 23 (dolmen-circle).
 "There are 23 large stones, which evidently belonged to another circle now destroyed." - Petrie.

 "They have been rolled to the bottom of the hill in clearing the land, and placed in a row." - Wood Martin.